AkshayViru/Linux-Terminal-Based-File-Explorer/README.md

 1.1 **Read and display list of files and directories in the current folder**

 - File explorer shows each file/directory in the current directory (one entry per line).
-The following attributes are visible for each file (similar to what gets displayed ls -l)
+The following attributes are visible for each file (similar to what gets displayed on ls -l)

   - File/Directory Name
   - Ownership (User & Group) & Permissions
   - File/Directory size
   - Last modified

 - The File explorer also handle scrolling using 'k' and 'l' keys in case the directory has a lot of files.
-Press 'l' to view the next set of files and 'k' to view the previous set of file.
+Press 'l' to view the next set of files and 'k' to view the previous set of files.
 - The file explorer also show the entries “.” & “..” for current and parent directory respectively.
-- User is able to navigate up & down the file list using corresponding arrow keys.
+- User can navigate up & down the file list using corresponding arrow keys.

 ![](images/normal_mode.png)

 1.2 **Open files & directories**

 - When enter is pressed
-  - Directory​ - It will Clear the screen and Navigate into the directory and shows the files & directories inside it as specified in point 1
+  - Directory​ - It will clear the screen and Navigate into the directory and shows the files & directories inside it as specified in point 1
   - Files​ - It will open file in vim.

+1.3 **Traversal**
+- Go back - Left arrow key takes the user to the previously visited directory.
+- Go forward - Right arrow key takes the user to the next directory.
+- Up one level - Backspace key takes the user up one level
+- Home - ​h​ key takes the user to the home folder

 ### 2. Command Mode:

 The application enters the command mode whenever the `:` (colon) key is pressed.
 <br/>
-Upon entering the command mode the user should be able to enter different commands.
+Upon entering the command mode the user can enter different commands.
 All commands entered by the user appears at the bottom of the terminal.

 ![](images/cmd_mode.png)
 **2.1 copy, move and rename**